Dear Delegates,

 Why Students Participate in MUN

-MUN isn’t just a line on your resume.
-It’s a launchpad for personal growth.
-Some benefits include
+MUN isn't just a line on your resume.
+It's a launchpad for personal growth:

-You’ll learn to analyze international issues, interpret data, and support arguments with evidence.
+- Research & Critical Thinking – You'll learn to analyze international issues and support arguments with evidence.

-Collaborating with fellow delegates and navigating alliances builds leadership and teamwork skills.
+- Leadership & Teamwork – Collaborating with fellow delegates builds leadership and teamwork skills.

-Drafting resolutions and position papers improves structured, formal writing—skills valuable in academia and beyond.
+- Writing Skills – Drafting resolutions and position papers improves structured, formal writing.

 Long-Term Benefits of Doing MUN